Latent Diffusion Inversion Requires Understanding the Latent Space: Experiments

 \paragraph{Benchmark methods: } To justify our work, we selectively choose four state-of-the-art threat models: SimA \cite{rao2025score}, SecMI \cite{duan2023diffusion}, PIA \cite{kong2023efficient}, and Loss (also refered to ``Naive'' method) \citep{matsumoto2023membership} as our benchmark methods acknowledging that list is not exhaustive.
 For each method, we followed the hyperparameter suggestion in their original paper.
 Notably, $l_4\text{-norm}$, $l_2\text{-norm}$, $l_4\text{-norm}$ and $l_2\text{-norm}$ were used for SimA, SecMI, PIA and Loss as suggested.

 The complete results are reported in Tables~\ref{tab:ldm_filtered} and~\ref{tab:sd_filtered}.
 We report the best performance over probe time $t=[0:300]$.
 Throughout all experiments, we apply a dilution procedure, which removes the top-$k\%$ least influential latent dimensions from the attack vector prior to computing the norm.
 Although we do not conduct a search for the optimal value of $k$, we expect that such an optimal choice may vary across datasets and individual samples; exploring this dependency is an interesting direction for future work.
 For simplicity and consistency, we thus adopt $k=40$ as a global setting.
-As a control, we also include a baseline that randomly discards $40\%$ of dimensions when applying SimA (first row in each table), which typically reduces attack performance.
+As a control, we also include a baseline that randomly discards $40\%$ of dimensions when applying SimA (first row in each table), which typically reduces attack performance (A table of various filtering ratios $k$ is provided in the Appendix~\ref{sec:ablation_k}).
 In contrast, removing the least-memorizing dimensions based on our proposed per-dimension metric consistently improves all three evaluation measures across all methods and datasets.
 And from the ``min $\delta$'', we found that Loss method usually achives the least improvement compared to others.
 These results indicate that latent-space diffusion models exhibit dimension-wise non-uniform memorization, with certain latent coordinates contributing disproportionately to overfitting and membership leakage.